Shekharrajak/shekharrajak.github.io/_posts/2016-6-26-Coding-Period-week-6.md

 * After reading the [diophantine Documentation](http://docs.sympy.org/dev/modules/solvers/diophantine.html) and `diophantine` doctests and examples, I found that :

-1.Currently, following five types of Diophantine equations can be solved using `~sympy.solvers.diophantine.diophantine` and other helper functions of the Diophantine module.
+1. Currently, following five types of Diophantine equations can be solved using `~sympy.solvers.diophantine.diophantine` and other helper functions of the Diophantine module.

 - Linear Diophantine equations: